 OTA is the default bootloading method, but if a device is plugged into a powered USB hub, the bootloader will swap to the CUWB USB Driver instead of using OTA.

-The CUWB Manager should be used for OTA bootloading and devices will need to be part of a CUWBNet.
+The CUWB Manager is used for OTA bootloading, and devices must be part of a CUWBNet.

 Configuration -> General tab.Status -> Devices tab.Configuration -> General tab once all devices are updated.
-This helps prevent unwanted updates if using a mix of firmware on devices.For customers using a set production CUWBNet, an additional isolated (via RF or physically) CUWBNet can be set up just for bootloading.
+This helps prevent unwanted updates if using a mix of firmware on devices.For customers using a set production CUWBNet, an additional isolated (via RF separation or physically isolated) CUWBNet can be set up to safely manage updates without impacting the production CUWBNet.

 When the OTA is successful, the tag will automatically reboot, rejoin the CUWBNet, and the reported version string will update.